fullstackdeveloper007/InterviewQuestions/DesignPatterns.md

 Credit: https://www.youtube.com/watch?v=mFdFYm4RiDw

 ##2.
 Adapter Pattern

 Adapter pattern is a structural design pattern which works as a bridge between two incompatible interfaces.
 It also known as a wrapper pattern.
-It allows the interface of an existing class to be used as another interface.
+It allows the interface of an existing class to be used as another interface.It is often used to make existing classes work with others without modifying their source code.
 Lets drill down the Adaptor pattern with an example, Suppose we have an export functionality in our application for ExporttoWord and Exporttoexcel like below

 Base inetrface "IExport" is defined with method decalration Save() so that exportToExcel and exporttoWord can make a uniform functionality.